-Do you remember how I told you they were working on this back in August?
+Do you remember how back in August I told you Pocketbook was working on an ereader with a Mirasol screen?
 They’re finally ready to confirm it.

 Pocketbook put out a press release today.
 They’re going to have their newest ereader on display at CES 2011, and yes it will have a Mirasol screen.
 I’m a little surprised that they announced it this early.